EricZinda/Perplexity/backlog_will.md

             for scenarios like "we don't allow specific tables"
           - Something that processes a concept needs to understand all of it or fail
             - How to enforce this?

 - Dealing with all the different phrasings of "What are the specials?"
   - Scenarios:
     - "Are there any specials?"
     - "Could you describe the specials?"
+    - "Do you have specials?"
+    - "Could you tell me the specials?"
+    - "Are there vegetarian dishes?" (before they have heard about the specials)
   - Issues
     - When asking for a description, the asker wants the long winded version
     - When asking "What did I order?" the user just wants the world "the soup special"
     - Even when ordering, the user could say "is anything vegetarian?" and the answer should probably be "the soup special" but a flowery description is ok
   - Design
-    - Option 1:
-      - If the user explicitly asks for a description, give them the flowery one
-        - If the frame is "ordering"
-    - Option 2:
-      - If the answer to anything is one of the specials concepts, and we haven't described them, we should describe them all (or ask if we want to hear)
+    - If the answer to anything is one of the specials concepts, and we haven't described them, we should first list the short them, then describe them all (or ask if we want to hear)
     - Really this should be true of the menu as well

+- Using Frames determine whether have we respond with instances or concepts
+  - Scenarios:
+    - "what are the menus?"
+    - "what are the steaks?"
+  - Could mean the concept of steak or the instances of steaks on the table
+    - Predications should decide which we are talking about based on context
+      - If there are steaks on the table it could mean either
+      - If no steaks on the table but at the table probably means concepts
+      - The state that is available is different depending on (something) which happens to be location here
+      - This is different than scope, because various concepts and objects might be out of scope here too
+      - Seems like the world state should be one thing, and a "frame" is created from the world state
+    - The base theory is to answer with the most relevant answer
+      - Even if there aren't steaks on the table, the user could ask:
+        "Are there steaks in the kitchen?" or "Are there steaks left?" which should get "yes"
+      - Is this really just a question of scope?
+        - No, it is different: it prioritizes what we're talking about.
+First try this, if it works, done. otherwise try this.
+        - Scope says "if the user says 'this' and nothing is in scope, fail"
+    - So, if the user is at the table, the conceptual answers are returned but the others are still available
+      - Try to get an answer in the current frame, but if it doesn't work, use the global frame
+      - Means running the solver over several state alternatives
+      - Which state alternatives to try first also depends on the state of the world
+        - Once there is food on the table, they are more likely to be talking about food instances "the steak is cold"
+        - Approach: Create a list of frames, from most specific to least
+          - Run the query against each
+          - The world state has a method to iterate through frames
+            - It runs custom code for the scenario
+            - In the restaurant it first returns state filtered for the specific place the user is
+              - Then it returns the global state
+          - Design
+            - Everything "in scope" is always in the frame
+            - All abstract concepts are always in the frame
+            - Really we are just trying to get things that are "in scope" to be the first answer
+            - Problem: We want to run the query against the frame, but allow the engine to manipulate the world state
+              - Need to include a way to get at the whole state
+              - Add a method that allows access to the whole state

 - Redo existing code using Perplexity ontology
 - Implement all nouns in terms of base engine using noun_n()